kite-sdk/kite-docs/introduction-to-datasets.md

 ### Properties

-You can add custom settings to dataset properties at creation time for additional control over how Kite reads or writes your data.
+You can set properties at creation time for additional control over how Kite reads or writes your data.

 For example, Kite's default cache size is 10.
 This is the number of files that are open at any one time; each file represents a partition in the dataset written to by your application.
-In the CLI, you can use the `--set` option to increase the cache size of 20.
+In the CLI, you can use the `--set` option to increase the cache size to 20.

 ```
 kite-dataset create users --schema user.avsc --set kite.writer.cache-size=20